 Traditionally, diagnosis of malaria has been done through blood smears and microscopy, which requires a skilled technician and can be time-consuming.
 However, advancements in technology have led to the development of new diagnostic tools that can provide faster and more accurate results.
 One such tool is the NIRVASCAN spectrometer.

 The NIRVASCAN spectrometer is a portable, handheld device that uses near-infrared (NIR) light to detect the presence of malaria parasites in the blood.
-The device works by shining a beam of NIR light onto a small drop of blood, and measuring the light that is reflected back.
-The reflected light contains information about the chemical composition of the blood, which can be used to identify the presence of malaria parasites.
+The device works by shining a beam of NIR light through a sample of blood poured in a cuvette, and measuring the light that is transmitted.
+The transmitted light contains information about the chemical composition of the blood, which can be used to identify the presence of malaria parasites.